 Dead: Aragrakh, Hulgorkyn, Loross, Netherese, Roushoum, Seldruin, Thorass

-All nobles of House Valgon gain the following benefits:
+All nobles of House Valgon in good standing gain the following benefits upon reaching maturity:

 Gain Appraise, Bluff/Diplomacy/Intimidate (choose one), Knowledge (choose one), Perform (choose one) and Sense Motive as class skills.

-- Free gear (see list below); replaced at 20% discount.
+Obtain free starting gear (everything in the list below); these items are replaced at 20% discount.